Theophilus Eaton: Second marriage and children

-Governor Eaton's five children fared as follows.
-Daughter Mary Eaton married Judge Valentine Hill of Boston, a Business associate of William Aspinwall, member of the Artillery Company, signatory of the Oath of a Freeman and real estate developer in 1647.
-(His brother, Nathaniel Eaton, the first headmaster of Harvard and builder of Harvard's first College was present as a witness.)
-Samuel Eaton became one of the seven founding members and signatories of the Harvard Corporation by charter in 1650, then, in 1654, married Mabel (Harlakenden) Haynes, widow of John Haynes, 4th Governor of Massachusetts Bay Colony and later 1st Governor of Connecticut Colony.
+The Eaton children fared as follows.
+Daughter Mary Eaton married Judge Valentine Hill of Boston, a business associate of William Aspinwall, member of the Artillery Company, signatory of the Oath of a Freeman and real estate developer in 1647.
+(Gov. Eaton's brother, Nathaniel Eaton, the first Headmaster of Harvard and builder of Harvard's first College was present as a witness.)
+Samuel Eaton became one of the seven founding members and signatories of the Harvard Corporation by charter in 1650, then, in 1654, married Mabel (Harlakenden) Haynes, widow of John Haynes, 4th Gov. of Massachusetts Bay Colony and later 1st Gov. of Connecticut Colony.
 Both of them died in the small pox epidemic of 1655.
-Hannah Eaton married William Jones, 24th Lieutenant Governor of Connecticut and Magistrate for the United Colonies, in 1659.
+Hannah Eaton married William Jones, 24th Lt.
+Gov. of Connecticut and Magistrate for the United Colonies, in 1659.
 He and Davenport hosted in secret two regicides from Britain in the Judges' Cave in New Haven.
-Theophilus Eaton, Jr., or Ellis, as he was known, returned to England with his mother after his father's death, settled in Dublin, Ireland, and married Catherine (daughter of Captain Thomas Maunsell and Alphra Crayford) in 1649, and their daughter Anne married Colonel Thomas Maunsell.
+Theophilus Eaton, Jr., or Ellis, as he was known, returned to England with his mother after his father's death, settled in Dublin, Ireland, and married Catherine (daughter of Captain Thomas Maunsell and Alphra Crayford) in 1649, and their daughter Anne married her first cousin Colonel Thomas Maunsell.
+He is ancestor to many members of prominent Anglo-Irish families to this day.
 Their daughter Elizabeth died in London in March 1637 before the family departed for the colonies.